mohitpai/journey-optimizer.en/help/using/messages/create-in-app.md

     You can only add a **[!UICONTROL Header]** and a **[!UICONTROL Body]** to your message.

-* **[!UICONTROL Custom]**: The custom message mode allows you to directly import and edit one of your pre-configured HTML message.
+* **[!UICONTROL Custom]**: The custom message mode allows you to directly import and edit one of your pre-configured HTML messages.

     * Select **[!UICONTROL Compose]** to enter or paste your raw HTML code.